 2. Optimize your website for local searches

-- Claim your Google My Business listing (“near me” queries are most likely to return a Google My Business result)
+- Claim your Google Business Profile (formerly known as Google My Business) listing (“near me” queries are most likely to return a Google Business Profile result)

-- Ensure your website and Google My Business listing have a consistent name, address and local phone number
+- Ensure your website and Google Business Profile listing have a consistent name, address, and local phone number

 - Use location descriptors in your title tags and contact pages.